👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Code Sample - First Functional Test

-In the above code, we are inheriting from CustomeWebApplicationFactory and the call RunTest helper method from within our test passing http client instance.
-This will make a HTTP GET call to weatherforecast endpoint and deserialize the response to List<WeatherForecast>.
-We are then asserting the status code and count of our response.
+In the above code, we are inheriting from XUnit IClassFixture<CustomWebApiFactory> and then create HttpClient from factory within our test and make a HTTP GET call to weatherforecast endpoint and deserialize the response to List<WeatherForecast>.
+We are then asserting the count of our response.
 We can also assert the values of the response in the same way.

 The tests will run in the following flow.